 - temporary files created during bulk I/O operations.

-- log files, including:
+- log files, including but not limited to:

 - the SQL statement logs (